crowdagger/crowbook/README.md

 ## Example

-To see what Crowbook's output looks like, you can read the Crowbook guide rendered in [HTML](http://crowdagger.github.io/crowbook/book/book.html), [PDF](http://crowdagger.github.io/crowbook/book/book.pdf) or
+To see a full example of what Crowbook's output looks like, you can read the Crowbook guide rendered in [HTML](http://crowdagger.github.io/crowbook/book/book.html), [PDF](http://crowdagger.github.io/crowbook/book/book.pdf) or